darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 Gobuster takes a wordlist (in this case, a list of common directory names) and searches a website for them.
 Here is the breakdown of the command we used:

-**gobuster dir**: This tells us that we are using the gobuster command to find directories.
+**gobuster dir**: This tells our machine that we are using the gobuster command to find directories.
 Gobuster has other functions which are beyond the scope of this room.

-**-u http://ua.thm**: This is the website Gobuster is scanning.
+**-u http://ua.thm**: The -u flag designates the website Gobuster is scanning.

-**-w /usr/share/wordlists/dirb/common.txt**: This is a path to a wordlist of common directory names.
-This is essentially telling Gobuster what directories to look for.
+**-w /usr/share/wordlists/dirb/common.txt**: The -w flag designates the path to a wordlist.
+This is essentially telling gobuster what directories to look for.

 Now to explain the results:
 A status code of 400 or greater means that we cannot access the directory.
 As a result, we only need to look at /index.html and /assets.